Image SEO Best Practices in WordPress

 EWWW Image Optimizer: It compresses both new and existing images.
 This plugin scales images and provides lazy loading and pixel compression options.
 The EWWW plugin allows you to use modern formats like WebP for tremendous speed gains.

-2. Name images correctly
+1. Naming images correctly

 Naming your images for SEO is very crucial.
 A filename gives Google clues about the image’s subject matter.
-A poorly named picture will not provide enough context for what the image is about.
-Hence, low traffic to your site.

 But with a proper file name, it is easier for search engines to find your images and display them as relevant results.
-This can help with image SEO, drive more traffic and provide a better user experience.

-Whenever you export an image from a device or download it from stock photos, it has a generic file name like dsc00001.jpg.
+Whenever you export or download an image from a device, it comes with a generic file name like “dsc00001.jpg“.
 This filename is usually set by the device or camera used.
-Unfortunately, this isn’t a proper file name as it provides no hint about the contents of the image.

 A correct and relevant image name